 While there are many great benefits to remote working, something that can easily suffer is collaboration.

 At Project.co we recognised this and that’s why we created our embeds feature.
 With our embeds tool you can easily add your live documents to your project so that everyone can collaborate together in real time.

 Whether you’re working in Google Drive, Figma, Invision, Wistia, or more – you can easily collaborate with your team without ever leaving Project.co.

 If you’re stuck in a productivity rut, one of the best ways to get out of it is to mix up your routine and experiment with different things that could improve your efficiency.

 The pomodoro technique is a time management method that many people use to improve their productivity.

 The idea is to work non-stop for a short period of time, typically 25 minutes.
-And then take a 5 minute break.
-This is based on research that concentrating for short bursts is more productive than concentrating for hours at a time.
+And then take a short break, usually 5 minutes.
+This is based on research that concentrating for short bursts is more productive than trying to concentrate for hours at a time.

 In their book, The Distracted Mind: Ancient Brains in a High Tech World, Dr Gazzaley and Dr Rosen explain this further: